EU questions democracy only if liberals lose – member state’s FM

 Hungary’s ruling Fidesz party has faced similar criticism from the EU over the past 14 years, Szijjarto noted, describing it as “nothing new under the sun.”

-Georgian Dream made building pragmatic relations with all neighbors, including Russia, a pillar of their campaign.
-Four opposition parties, including the one brought to power by a US-backed ‘color revolution’ in 2003, accused the government of “stealing” the election.
+Four opposition parties, including one brought to power by a US-backed ‘color revolution’ in 2003, accused the government of “stealing” the election.
 Georgia’s president, the French-born Salome Zourabichvili, has sided with the opposition but failed to offer any evidence for the alleged irregularities, arguing that her feeling about it being a “Russian operation” is good enough.

-Hungary currently presides over the EU Council.
-Prime Minister Viktor Orban visited Tbilisi earlier this week to congratulate Georgian Dream, only to be denounced by 13 member states of the bloc who sided with the opposition.
+Prime Minister Viktor Orban visited Tbilisi earlier this week, in the immediate aftermath of the election, to congratulate Georgian Dream.
+His trip was roundly denounced by 13 EU member states who sided with the opposition.

-Orban has pointed to televised exchanges in the European Parliament to accuse some EU leadership figures of plotting a “regime change” in Budapest so as to get rid of a government that does not toe the line.
+Orban has pointed to televised exchanges in the European Parliament to accuse some EU leadership figures of plotting a “regime change” in Budapest because his government does not toe the line dictated by Brussels.

-Szijjarto was in Belarus for the 2nd Minsk International Conference on Eurasian Security.
-He also met with Russian Foreign Minister Sergey Lavrov, to discuss a wide range of bilateral issues and follow up on the July meeting between Orban and Russian President Vladimir Putin in Moscow.
+During Szijjarto's trip to Belarus for the 2nd Minsk International Conference on Eurasian Security he also met with Russian Foreign Minister Sergey Lavrov, to discuss a wide range of bilateral issues and follow up on the July meeting between Orban and Russian President Vladimir Putin in Moscow.